APisDriven/noogle/README.md

 # noogle

-Project title - Noogle
+Project title - Noogle: NBA Tracker
-Project description - A search engine for class content
+Project description - A website designed to track scores and betting odds of your favorite team!

 Simple User story:
-As a coding student
+As a fan of the NBA
-I want to search for class topics so that I can quickly find the most relevant information
+I want to have all scores and betting odds in one place so that I can quickly find information that I want to see

-Wireframe or sketch of the design
+Wireframe or sketch of the design:

 APIs to be used:
-Google & YouTube
+Live Sports Odds, NBA API, and Bootstrap 5

 Rough breakdown of tasks